e-teachingorg/eteaching.plone.dataspaceconnector/README.md

 # eteaching.plone.dataspaceconnector

-[Plone](https://plone.org/) add-on to connect Plone 6 to the data space of [MeinBildungsraum](https://www.meinbildungsraum.de/).
+MeinBildungsraum data room integration for Plone

-eteaching.plone.dataspaceconnector synchronises the metadata of all Plone documents with the MeinBildungsraum data space.
-This is done on the basis of subscribers.
-Whenever content is created, updated or deleted in the CMS, the metadata is synchronised with MeinBildungsraum data space nodes based on AMB.
-Additionally, there is a function that initially synchronises, deletes or recreates all nodes in the data space.
+eteaching.plone.dataspaceconnector synchronises the metadata of all [Plone](https://plone.org/) documents with the [MeinBildungsraum](https://www.meinbildungsraum.de/) data space.
+This is done on the basis of [subscribers](https://6.docs.plone.org/backend/subscribers.html) (event handlers).
+Whenever content is created, updated or deleted in the CMS, the metadata is synchronised with MeinBildungsraum data space nodes based on [AMB](https://dini-ag-kim.github.io/amb/latest/).
+In addition, a control panel is provided for creating, deleting or recreating all nodes.

 ## Features